Frequently Asked Questions

 Q: CAN I GET A DISCOUNT IF I HAVE MORE THAN ONE CHILD REGISTERED?

-A: At this time, Bellevue East Little League does not offer any family or multi-player discounts.
+A: At this time, Bellevue National Little League does not offer any family or multi-player discounts.

 Q: ARE REFUNDS AVAILABLE?

-Q: DOES BELLEVUE EAST LITTLE LEAGUE OFFER SCHOLARSHIPS?
+Q: DOES BELLEVUE NATIONAL LITTLE LEAGUE OFFER SCHOLARSHIPS?

-Applicants may download the Bellevue East Little League Scholarship Application on the Forms and Publications page.
+Applicants may download the Bellevue National Little League Scholarship Application on the Forms and Publications page.

 Q. CAN I HELP PROVIDE SCHOLARSHIPS FOR OTHER CHILDREN?